Computer Buying Guide – Updated Christmas Holiday Season 2015

 Question 7 – CD, DVD, high-definition (HD-DVD or Blu-Ray)

 A dual-layer DVD writer is standard on most machines now.
 Blu-Ray exists, and some machines come with this.
 It’s not something to avoid, but you may find you have less use for this, unless you’ve gone Blu-Ray in a majority of rooms in your home.
 It’s not something to avoid, but I’m not embracing it yet.

 Question 8 – Video graphics card

 On your budget machines, you can go with integrated or “shared” graphics, but they chew into your RAM.
 Gaming and video will be slower, and you’ll really need a separate card.
 If you’re spending over $750 on a desktop, and it takes an upgradable card, then go for it.
-On laptops, you can sometimes upgrade the card as well, but I suggest that you reserve this only for if you really know you can do it and need it.
 You want NVidia or ATI, nothing else.
 Don’t spend more than $100 on a video card without knowing specifically that you need it for sure (from the specs on a specific video game package).
+On laptops, you can sometimes upgrade the card as well, but I suggest that you reserve this only for if you really know you can do it and need it, and even then, I’d move to a gaming laptop before an upgrade..

 Question 9 – Screen size

 - Desktop – What you can afford.
 Consider dual monitors for more “screen real estate” at a cheaper price.
 Two 19″ widescreen monitors will cost you a little less than a 24″ widescreen monitors, but give you a combined display area of 32″ wide, instead of 20″.
 The sweet spot is dual 24″ monitors, and anything more is overkill.